Commonly Asked Questions from Neighbors

 Below are the most commonly asked land use and transportation-related questions I get from neighbors in the SE Uplift community.
 Review your question and answer and contact SE Uplift if you still have questions or want to discuss your inquiry further.

-Most trees require a permit for removing.
-Larger tress may even have strict restricts or large fees.
-To better understand your tree, go to the Urban Forestry’s website for information on tree removal or trimming. https://www.portlandoregon.gov/trees/60087
+Most trees require a permit for removal, and larger trees often face strict restrictions or incur large fees.
+To better understand your tree’s situation, visit the Urban Forestry’s website for information on tree removal or trimming.

 Yes, please do!
-Portland is working hard to expand its urban forest, given the many benefits trees provide.
-The City even offers free or subsidized trees through a number of City programs and through partnerships with non-profit organizations like Friends of Trees.
+Portland is actively expanding its urban canopy of trees due to the numerous benefits tree offer.
+The City provides free and subsidized trees through various programs and partnerships with non-profits like Friends of Trees.

-Once an application for demolition is submitted to Portland Bureau of Development Services (BDS) there is an automatic 35-day delay before a permit is issued.
-If you live within 150 fee of the demolition site, you should get a notification letter from BDS within 5-7 days after the application date.
-If proper notification doesn’t occur, contact BDS at 503.823.7300 and record a complaint of noncompliance.
-For information on permits issued on properties, visit www.portlandmaps.com and either click on the “permits/cases tab” or go to the “gallery” and select “Residential Demolitions” for a map of all in the city.
+Once someone submits a demolition application to the Portland Bureau of Development Services (BDS), there is an automatic 35-day delay before issuing a permit.
+If you live within 150 feet of the demolition site, BDS should send you a notification letter within 5-7 days after the application date.
+If you do not receive proper notification, contact BDS at 503.823.7300 to record a complaint of noncompliance.
+For information on permits issued for properties, visit Portlandmaps.com.
+Click on the “permits/cases tab” or go to the “gallery” and select “Residential Demolitions” for a citywide map.

-Additionally, the City requires most residential structures build in or before 1940 to be deconstructed instead of mechanically demolished.
-This allows for reuse of some materials and better abatement of toxic building materials.
-Learn more here: www.portland.gov/bps/decon/deconstruction-requirements
+The City mandates that most residential structures built on or before 1940 undergo deconstruction instead of mechanical demolition.
+This practice allows for material reuse and better abatement of toxic building materials.
+Learn more at deconstruction requirements.

-During the 35-day delay period teh demolition contractor must perfor asbestos and lead-based paint surveys.
-You can ask the contractor to show you the results of the surveys.
-If results are not made available, you may call BDS to file a complaint.
-You can also contact OSHA (responsible for worker safety at sites) at 503.229.5910 and Construction Contractors Board (CCB) at 503.934.2229 and ask for immediate resolution of noncompliance and that surveys be completed and made available.
+During the 35-day delay, the demolition contractor must conduct asbestos and lead-based paint surveys.
+You can request to see the survey results from the contractor.
+If the results are unavailable, call BDS to file a complaint.
+You can also contact OSHA at 503.229.5910 and the Construction Contractors Board (CCB) at 503.934.2229 to demand immediate resolution of noncompliance and availability of the surveys.

-If surveys show presents of either lead or asbestos, you may ask for the abatement plans.
-If the owner/contractor does not comply, follow the same path as for surveys, including calling OSHA and CCB.
-You may also contact the Department of Environmental Quality (DEQ) at 503.229.5982 for confirmation of asbestos abatement notices and Oregon Health Authority (OHA) at 971.673.0440 for confirmation of lead abatement notices.
-If abatement is not registered at either agency, ask for an immediate hold on permit issuance by BDS until hazardous materials issues are resolved.
+If surveys detect lead or asbestos, you can request the abatement plans.
+If the owner/contractor does not comply, use the same channels as for the surveys, including contacting OSHA and CCB.
+Additionally, you can contact the Department of Environmental Quality (DEQ) at 503.229.5982 for asbestos abatement notices and the Oregon Health Authority (OHA) at 971.673.0440 for lead abatement notices.
+If abatement is not registered with either agency, request an immediate hold on permit issuance by BDS until hazardous materials issues are resolved.

 For more information, review the “what are my rights” in the tab above.

-The best way to prevent the demolition of a culturally or historically significant structure in your neighborhood, is to know your neighbors and make your neighbor(s) aware that you (or someone you know) is interested in buying the property if they ever wanted to sell.
-People sell their homes for a variety of reasons, as is their right.
-However, knowing your neighbors and making your interests clear can be the most effective way to stop the sell to a third party who plans to demolish it.
+The most effective way to prevent the demolition of a culturally or historically significant structure in your neighborhood is to know your neighbors and inform them of your interest, or someone you know, in buying the property should they decide to sell.
+People sell their homes for various reasons, which is their right.
+However, establishing connections with your neighbors and expressing your interests can effectively prevent selling to a third party who plans to demolish the property.

-If you become aware of a pending demolition by a mailed notice, word or mouth, or by going onto Portlandmaps.com and viewing demolition permits in the “gallery” section.
-Individuals and groups can also potentially stop a demolition once a permit has been issued by appealing it using the process described on the demolition notices.
-The appeal process costs money and requires justification for saving the structure.
-Ultimately, someone will need to purchase the home from the current owner and market rate.
-This is possible, and has happened, but it’s a challenge.
+If you learn about a pending demolition through a mailed notice, word of mouth, or by checking demolition permits in the “gallery” section on PortlandMaps.com, you or a group can potentially stop the demolition after a permit is issued by appealing it.
+The process outlined in the demolition notices involves an appeal fee and requires justification for preserving the structure.
+Ultimately, purchasing the home at the market rate from the current owner is necessary.
+Although challenging, this has been successfully achieved before.

-Larger developments will trigger the City’s Neighborhood Contact requirements which, depending on the size of the project, may involve:
+Larger developments will activate the City’s Neighborhood Contact requirements.
+Depending on the project size, this may involve:

-- Notifying the neighborhood association, district coalition, business association and school district of the project;
+– Notifying the neighborhood association, district coalition, business association, and school district about the project;

-- Posting a sign on the site; and
+– Posting a sign on the site; and/or

 - Holding a public meeting.

-Information about the project will be displayed on the large sign posted on the property.
-You are free to contact the developer to ask questions, or find out if/when a public meeting is scheduled so you may provide constructive feedback and ask questions about the project.
-Keep in mind, development is allowed (by right) in many cases so the more respectful your communication and requests, AND, the earlier you are able to connect with the developer/builder, the more likely your considerations may be incorporated into the design and build.
+The project’s details will appear on the large sign posted on the property.
+Feel free to contact the developer for questions or to find out about scheduled public meetings where you can provide feedback and ask questions.
+Remember, in many cases, development is a right allowed in City Code, so the more respectful and earlier your communication and requests are, the more likely your considerations will be included in the design and build.

-It’s also important to know that the neighborhood contact process occurs BEFORE the formal application process starts with the Bureau of Development services, so if you contact BDS with questions, they may not have information about this project.
-More information here.
+Note that the neighborhood contact process happens BEFORE the formal application process starts with the Bureau of Development Services.
+Therefore, if you contact BDS with questions, they might not have information about this project.
+Find more information here.

 The Portland Bureau of Transportation (PBOT) is responsible for planning, building, managing and maintaining an effective and safe transportation system that provides people and businesses access and mobility at the local level.
-Most roadways, sidwalks and parkways in our neighborhoods are owned by PBOT.
-More information here.
+Most roadways, sidewalks and parkways in our neighborhoods are owned by PBOT.
+More information here

 TriMet is the regional transportation agency that builds, manages, and maintains regional transit facilities like our light rail and bus systems.
 They are responsible for operations of our transit system and any associated facilities.
 More here.
 TriMet builds and operates the regional system that is planned and approved by Metro.

 Oregon Department of Transportation (ODOT) is responsible for planning, building, managing and maintaining our state-wide transportation facilities.
-Some of the major roads traveling through Portland are actually owned by ODOT (e.g. Powell Blvd. and 82nd Avenue).
-More information here.
+ODOT Region 1 serves Portland and the surrounding area and is responsible for some of the major roads traveling through Portland (e.g. Powell Blvd, McLoughlin Blvd, et al) in addition to the Interstate system (e.g. I-205, I-405, I-5, et al).
+More information here

 Each agency works independently and collaboratively to manage our transportation system.
 Understanding what agency has ownership over the roadway, sidewalk, or facility you are interested in is important since each has its own set of rules, priorities, decision-makers, and funding streams.

-You can go to www.portlandmaps.com and type in any address to understand the current allowed uses for a property.
+You can go to PortlandMaps.com and type in your address to understand the current allowed uses for a property.
 The zoning description for your property is just a starting point.
-There may be unique characteristics about the property that might further restrict what you can do, such as your lot is a bit smaller than 5,000 sq.ft., it’s within a Historic District, or there are large trees on the site.
+There may be unique characteristics about the property that might further restrict what you can do, such as if your lot is a bit smaller than 5,000 square feet, if it’s within a Historic District, or if there are large trees on the site.
 These may require further investigation.

-You can call the Bureau of Development Services Zoning Hotline to ask property-specific questions at 503-823-7526.
-They can also be reached via email using the BDS Web Mailbox or bds@portlandoregon.gov.
+You can speak with the Bureau of Development Services to ask property-specific questions at 503-823-7526.
 This is a good resource for general zoning and property information or process related questions.

-The best way to connect with your Neighborhood Association or Coalition District is to go to their website and connect via the means they have identified.
-Most are eager to connect with neighbors and will respond with in the week.
-If you are not hearing back, it’s likely these amazing volunteers are short-handed.
-In that case, call or email your Coalition Office to determine the best way to connect with a Neighborhood Association.
+The best way to connect with your neighborhood association is to go to the Neighborhood Directory to find contact information and visit the neighborhood association website listed there.
+All neighborhood associations are run by volunteers and are eager to connect with you when they are able to.
+If you are not hearing back, it is likely these amazing volunteers are short-handed.
+In that case, you can call or email your district coalition office (e.g. SE Uplift Neighborhood Coalition) to determine the best way to connect with a neighborhood association.

-The best way to stay in tune on specific projects or topics of interest is by signing up for each projects’ “listserv”.
+The best way to stay in tune on specific projects or topics of interest is by signing up for each projects’ “listserv” or email updates.
 This can be done by searching the project and adding your name to the list on the project page.

-A monthly snapshot of land use planning work going on in your neighborhood is updated monthly and available on the BPS News site here.
+A monthly snapshot of land use planning work going on in your neighborhood is updated monthly and available on the Planning & Sustainability News site here.

 Land Use & Transportation Development Resources